Home

 3 Aug.
 Our charter flight to San Lorenzo, although scheduled for 08:00, actually departed after 09:00.
 Note that total baggage allowance, including optics, on this flight is limited to 10 kilograms.
 Good that it's hot in the lowlands so nothing in the way of warm clothing required.
 A short 40 minute flight, checked into a simple hostel, early lunch, met up with Eric the local guide, then jumped onto motorcycle taxis to the main White-masked Antbird stakeout.
 What a bone-shaking ride - only seven kilometres but felt like twenty.

 Several hours in the hot, sweaty forest here and we soon realised how difficult seeing this bird was going to be.
 Shy in the extreme, with thick undergrowth.
 Although we heard a couple, none were remotely visible, and while trying to creep closer they simply disappeared.
-Other species included Yellow-billed Jacamar, Bat Falcon, Orange-cheeked Parrot, Cinereous Antshrike, Peruvian Warbling Antbird and Plain Xenops.
+Other species included Yellow-billed Jacamar, Bat Falcon, Orange-cheeked Parrot, Cinereous Antshrike, Peruvian Warbling Antbird and Amazonian Plain Xenops.
 Surprisingly, the simple restaurant near our hostel was one of the best places we ate in Peru.
 A typically, restless night, with street noise and music running through until 04:00.

 4 Aug.
 Evidently life doesn't start too early in San Lorenzo, and we had to wait till 06:20 before our motorcycle taxis arrived - no doubt the drivers suffering from last night's festivities.
 Returned to the same spot as yesterday, and spent an equally frustrating time chasing shadows.
 Following a late lunch in town we headed out of town in the opposite direction to try a different spot for the antbird.
 This spot is likely far less popular with visitors as it requires a three kilometre walk across open plantations to access decent forest.
 This time we were much more successful, with a pair of White-masked Antbird seen briefly perched in the open.
 Returned to town late and would have had a celebratory beer had the restaurant not run out.
 Another hot, noisy night.